 When 'IJ' appear together at the beginning of a paragraph (eg. in

 IJzertoren is een toren en vredesmonument in de West-Vlaamse stad Diksmuide.), both the first two letters should be highlighted.

-This has been fixed, however, for Gecko.
-(Note that it only works if the language of the content is set to Dutch.)
+This has been fixed, however, for Gecko if the language of the content is set to Dutch.

 How are the main text area and ancilliary areas positioned and defined?
 Are there any special requirements here, such as dimensions in characters for the Japanese kihon hanmen?
 The book cover for scripts that are read right-to-left scripts is on the right of the spine, rather than the left.
 Is that provided for?
 When content can flow vertically and to the left or right, how do you specify the location of objects, text, etc. relative to the flow?
 For example, keywords 'left' and 'right' are likely to need to be reversed for pages written in English and page written in Arabic.
 Do tables and grid layouts work as expected?
 How do columns work in vertical text?
 Can you mix block of vertical and horizontal text correctly?
 Does text scroll in the expected direction?
 Other topics that belong here include any local requirements for things such as printer marks, tables of contents and indexes.
 See available information or check for currently needed data.